yabellini/SitioAcademico/content/blog/2022_tutorials_series/04-tutorials/index.md

 subtitle: ""
 excerpt: "In this blog post, you will learn what specific information to request on the form for the call for tutorials"
 date: 2022-11-27
-draft: true
+draft: false
 ---

-The purpose of this blog post is to help the organizers to create a a useful application form for the call for tutorials.
+The purpose of this blog post is to help the organizers to create a a useful application form for the call for _tutorials_.
 The submissions form can be simple or includes several fields, which vary in their complexity.

 I have already suggested that the call for tutorials be separated from the general conference call because the type of information required is different.
-For tutorials, it is essential to request information that contemplates the pedagogical aspects of the proposal.
+For tutorials, it is essential to _request information that contemplates the pedagogical aspects of the proposal_.

+When deciding what type of data to request, remember that this information will feed the rubric for evaluating the proposals.
+Therefore, it is essential that no information is missing and that we do not request data we will not use.

 This article will give you a detailed insight into each field and explain the meaning of its content.

 ## Information about the tutors

 We always request the information about the people will be teaching.
+We are interested in their experience in the subject and teaching.
 This means general info like:

 * _Name of instructor._